How to Recover Shift Deleted Files in Windows 10 Quickly and Safely

 If you’re not comfortable with the command line, there’s a simple solution: WinfrGUI, a graphical interface for WinFR that makes the process even easier.
 Now, let’s explore another option if WinFR doesn’t work for you.

-If these methods still don’t yield the results you need, there’s one more approach we can explore.
+If this method still don’t yield the results you need, there’s one more approach we can explore.

 Advanced Option: Using Command Prompt (CMD)